An intellectual property (IP) disclaimer is a statement that explains who owns your original content and how others may use, share, or reproduce it.

 Intellectual property, or IP, is often protected by trademarks, patents, or copyright laws:

-• Trademarks: You can apply for a trademark to protect the ownership of your branding and logo, especially if it appears on your products.
+- Trademarks: You can apply for a trademark to protect your brand and logo, especially if they appear on your products.

 An intellectual property disclaimer clarifies the terms by which the creator will or will not release their work to another entity or person.